joserocha3/hasura-with-firebase/README.md

 # hasura-with-firebase

 Please note this is missing the client side application.
-The client side application would typically require a use to be logged in.
+The client side application would typically require a user to be logged in.
 Once logged in each request to your custom GraphQL sever (for remote schema) would contain an `Authorization` header, which is forwarded to Hasura.
 See TODO section at the end of README.

 ## Setup